 Alternatives to Project Management Degrees

-If you can’t commit to a project management degree right now, there are a number of high quality, well-respected project certification schemes instead.
+If you can’t commit to a project management degree, there are a number of high quality, well-respected project certification options instead.

-There are other national project management organizations with their own credential schemes, so you can look into those as well.
+There are other national project management organizations with their own credentialing, so you can look into those as well.

-Most people who graduate with a project management degree go on to become project managers and work in a project environment.
-However, it’s a huge field.
-Project managers are essential to most industries so whether you choose arts administration, healthcare, oil, and gas or construction, there’s a demand for qualified, experienced people who know what it takes to get a team to come together to deliver something of value.
+Project management is a huge field.
+Project managers are essential to most industries, so whether you choose arts administration, healthcare, oil, and gas or construction, there’s a demand for qualified, experienced people who know what it takes to get a team to come together and deliver something of value.